Introduction: Living Frugally on One Income

 3) Buying Second-Hand

-Whether it’s clothes, furniture, or electronics, buying second-hand from thrift stores or consignment shops is an effective way to stretch your dollar.
+Whether it’s clothes, furniture, or electronics, buying second-hand from thrift shops, consignment shops or garage sales is an effective way to stretch your dollar.

 Websites like eBay, Craigslist, and Facebook Marketplace are great sources for gently used items in nearly any category.